 What is considered a normal growth rate?

-Important indicators in a child's growth and development are height, weight, and head circumference.
-A child's health status correlates closely to this growth and development.
-This pattern is plotted on a growth chart.
+Normal growth is categorized in a range used by pediatricians to gauge how a child is growing.
 The following are some average ranges of weight and height, based on growth charts developed by the Centers for Disease Control and Prevention (CDC):

 |Age||Height - Females

 |Weight - Males

 |1||27 to 31||28 to 32||15 to 20||17 to 21|